Opinion | Debra Messing's had enough of stale, sexist red carpet traditions

 Messing’s use of her red carpet moment sets an important precedent — and not just for women in the entertainment industry.
-Tonight, powerful women banded together to demand equality and the right to work free from harassment and abuse for all women, regardless of industry.
+Powerful women banded together at the Globes to demand equality and the right to work free from harassment and abuse for all women, regardless of industry.
 By using their enormous platforms and celebrity power to shine a light on the discriminatory conditions women face in the workplace, and backing it up with a concrete action plan, women everywhere stand to benefit.

 Speaking to E! host Guiliana Rancic, Messing said, “We want diversity, we want intersectional gender parity, we want equal pay.
 I was so shocked to hear that E! doesn’t believe in paying their female co-hosts the same as their male co-hosts.”
 The “Will & Grace” star went on to note that she missed Catt Sadlier, an E! host who quit in December over pay inequality.
 “We stand with her and that’s something that can change tomorrow.
 We want people to start having this conversation that women are just as valuable as men."